mock-server/mockserver/README.md

 =====================

 To use the MockServer:
- 1. create mock response
+ 1. create mock responses
- 2. setup expectation
+ 2. setup mock expectations
  3. run test

 A system with service dependancies as follows: